 We know that preparing for a mediated divorce session can bring up some unpleasant emotions.
 After all, this isn't some conference workshop you're prepping for – it's the beginning of a process that will end with an uncontested divorce.

 Still, it's important to work through these emotions and take certain steps before your session.
 We've found the following to be very helpful:

 - It's a good idea to have some preliminary discussions about child care issues with your spouse before the session.
-Our attorney-mediators understand how important these issues are and work to find a solution that's best for your child.
-Still, these issues are so vital that it's a good idea for you to have at least a general sense of what you both are thinking before the session.
+Our attorney-mediators located in Denver and Chicago understand how important these issues are and work to find a solution that's best for your child.
+Still, these issues are so vital that it's a good idea for you to have at least a general sense of what you both are thinking before the divorce mediation session.

 - Go through a similar process with other pieces of personal property held within the marriage.
 Make an honest accounting of what matters to you – putting up a fight over a given item just to put a fight is counter-productive.

-If you want to speak to our attorney-mediators about pursuing a mediated divorce settlement, please call Split Simple today at (855) 665-9920 or contact us online.
+If you want to speak to our attorney-mediators about pursuing a mediated divorce settlement, please call our divorce attorney-mediators located in Denver and Chicago today at (855) 665-9920 or contact us online.